-A final project or an internship report concludes the program.
+An individual project or an internship report concludes the program.

 Attendance and program assessment

-The Mafinrisk is a full-time program; classes are held everyday from Monday through Friday.
+Mafinrisk is a full-time program; classes are held everyday from Monday through Friday.
 Regular attendance is needed to complete the program successfully.
 Students are required to attend at least 80% of each course and are expected to be fully involved in all activities the program offers.
 Each course is assessed on the basis of an-end-of-course examination or final project.
 In some courses class participation and oral report presentations might be graded.